 Hedge funds are usually labeled as “onshore” (domestic U.S.) or “offshore”.

-The onshore fund is for U.S. investors, who must face tax consequences.
+According to hedge fund law, the onshore fund is for U.S. investors, who must face tax consequences.
 To avoid these consequences, non-U.S. investors often opt for the offshore fund, which is domiciled outside the U.S. (e.g., Bermuda, Cayman Islands, etc.).

 A manager will often run the same strategy in both an onshore and an offshore fund, so both U.S. and non-U.S. citizens may take advantage of it.